-Your RV may be equipped with a Firefly/Vegatouch touchscreen coach control system.
+Your RV is equipped with a Firefly Vegatouch touchscreen coach control system.
 The touchscreens (based on model and floor plan) offer a clean and simple interface for controlling different features or systems.
-Therefore, your particular model may not include every option or system shown on the following photos.
+Your particular model may not include every option or system.

-The following systems/components MAY be controllable from the touchscreen:
+The following systems/components ARE controllable from the touchscreen:

-Ш Tank monitors
+- Tank monitors

-Battery status for both house and chassis batteries
+- □ Battery voltage for both house and chassis batteries

-Lighting (interior and exterior)
+- □ Lighting (interior and exterior)

-Generator operation
+- Generator operation (start, stop, prime and preheat)

-AC and DC Power including inverters
+- □ AC and DC Power including inverters

-Water Pump, Water Heater
+- □ Water Pump, Water Heater

-RV Heating, Air Conditioning and vent fans
+- □ Heating, Air Conditioning and vent fans

-Awnings and Slide-outs
+- □ Awnings and Slide-outs

-Settings for the touchscreen (time, date, clock, background, etc.)
+- □ Settings for the touchscreen (time, date, clock, background, etc.)

-Built in help screens for every function
+- NOTE: The touchscreen system may require periodic updates and/or downloads.
+The age of your device or hardware configuration changes may prevent your device from accepting or installing a new system update.
+If you receive